Don't Drink the Water (Dave Matthews Band song)

-"Don't Drink the Water" is a song by the Dave Matthews Band, released as the first single from their album Before These Crowded Streets.
-The song, which features guest vocals by Alanis Morissette and banjo playing by Béla Fleck, addresses the persecution of the Native Americans in the United States.
+"Don't Drink the Water" is a song by American rock band Dave Matthews Band, released as the first single from their album Before These Crowded Streets.
+RCA Records made the single available for download on April 1, 1998.
+The song, which features guest vocals from Alanis Morissette and a banjo played by Béla Fleck, addresses the persecution of the Native Americans in the United States.

-Music videos were made to promote three singles from the album, with "Don't Drink the Water" as the first.
+"Don't Drink the Water" gave the band their highest-charting hit on the US Billboard Modern Rock Tracks chart, peaking at number four, and their second number one on the Billboard Triple-A chart.
+It also charted in Canada, peaking at number 21 on the RPM 100 Hit Tracks chart and number three on the RPM Alternative 30.